binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/back/attributions.md

 **Dibbe Edwards discusses** some excellent initiatives on how they do it at IBM
 [https://soundcloud.com/owasp-podcast/dibbe-edwards-devops-and-open-source-at-ibm](https://soundcloud.com/owasp-podcast/dibbe-edwards-devops-and-open-source-at-ibm)

 **There is an excellent paper by the SANS Institute** on Security Concerns in Using Open Source Software for Enterprise Requirements that is well worth a read.
-It confirms what the likes of IBM are doing in regards to their consumption of free and open source libraries
+It confirms what the likes of IBM are doing in regards to their consumption of free and open source libraries:
 [http://www.sans.org/reading-room/whitepapers/awareness/security-concerns-open-source-software-enterprise-requirements-1305](http://www.sans.org/reading-room/whitepapers/awareness/security-concerns-open-source-software-enterprise-requirements-1305)

-**As a developer, you are responsible** for what you install and consume
+**As a developer, you are responsible** for what you install and consume:
 [https://blog.liftsecurity.io/2015/01/27/a-malicious-module-on-npm#you-are-responsible-for-what-you-require-](https://blog.liftsecurity.io/2015/01/27/a-malicious-module-on-npm#you-are-responsible-for-what-you-require-)

 **The** [**official way**](https://github.com/nodesource/distributions) **to install NodeJS.** Do not do this.

-**Check to see if any package has hooks** that will run scripts
+**Check to see if any package has hooks** that will run scripts:
 [https://blog.liftsecurity.io/2015/01/27/a-malicious-module-on-npm#inspect-the-source-before-you-npm-install-it](https://blog.liftsecurity.io/2015/01/27/a-malicious-module-on-npm#inspect-the-source-before-you-npm-install-it)

-**Can define scripts to be run** on specific NPM hooks.
+**Can define scripts to be run** on specific NPM hooks:
 [https://docs.npmjs.com/misc/scripts](https://docs.npmjs.com/misc/scripts)

-**People often miss-type** what they want to install
+**People often miss-type** what they want to install:
 [https://blog.liftsecurity.io/2015/01/27/a-malicious-module-on-npm#make-sure-you-re-installing-the-right-thing](https://blog.liftsecurity.io/2015/01/27/a-malicious-module-on-npm#make-sure-you-re-installing-the-right-thing)

 **For NodeJS developers**: Keep your eye on the [nodesecurity advisories](https://nodesecurity.io/advisories)

-**There is an NPM package** that can help us with this called `precommit-hook` which installs the git pre-commit
+**There is an NPM package** that can help us with this called `precommit-hook` which installs the git pre-commit:
 [https://www.npmjs.com/package/precommit-hook](https://www.npmjs.com/package/precommit-hook)

 **To install RetireJS locally to your project** and run as a git precommit-hook
 [https://blog.andyet.com/2014/11/19/managing-code-changes](https://blog.andyet.com/2014/11/19/managing-code-changes)

-**RequireSafe provides** "_intentful auditing as a stream of intel for bithound_".
+**RequireSafe provides** "_intentful auditing as a stream of intel for bithound_":
 [https://blog.liftsecurity.io/2015/02/10/introducing-requiresafe-peace-of-mind-third-party-node-modules](https://blog.liftsecurity.io/2015/02/10/introducing-requiresafe-peace-of-mind-third-party-node-modules)